 2. Same benefit at a lower price

-The cloud service provider is also able to provide the services at a price which is much lower due to economies of scale.
+The cloud service provider is also able to provide the services at a price that is much lower due to economies of scale.
 There are 2 aspects to these economies of scale.
 The first aspect is that the provider is able to negotiate a better deal for the purchase of hardware themselves because of purchasing in bulk.
 The second aspect is that the provider accumulates orders from different clients.
 His clients share the same equipment.
 Also, all these clients don’t operate at peak capacity concurrently.
 He can therefore actually purchase hardware configuration which is much lower than the peak capacity of all his/her clients and share them across clients.

 He can also pass through some of these financial benefits due to economies of scale to his customers, down the value chain.